-The Perm Space is the space used by Java to store objects that are long lived.
-As such this space will The setting related to the Java Perm Space is only the following.
+The Perm Space is the space used by Java to store loaded classes and other static objects.
+The setting related to the Java Perm Space is only the following.

 • XX:MaxPermSize - Maximum Perm Space value

 When the Maximum Perm Space size is too low for that is actually needed by the Java process, the following exception will be thrown: java.lang.
 OutOfMemoryError: PermGen space